Welcome to the improved ANGELS Guidelines website!

 The ANGELS guidelines system maintains your login for two weeks.
 If you use the ANGELS guidelines on a public computer, be sure to sign out when you’ve finished and close all windows to end your session.

 The Antenatal and Neonatal Guidelines, Education and Learning System (ANGELS) was established in 2003 when two major state agencies, the UAMS College of Medicine and the Arkansas Department of Human Services, combined forces to address rural health care disparities and improve obstetrical and neonatal care across Arkansas.
-Expanding to include pediatric guidelines, the program thrives in a collaborative, provider-driven network that focuses on improving obstetrical, neonatal, and pediatric outcomes throughout Arkansas while reducing healthcare expenditures.
+The program thrives in a collaborative, provider-driven network that focuses on improving obstetrical and neonatal outcomes throughout Arkansas while reducing healthcare expenditures.

-Reaching out through a growing real-time, interactive video network, ANGELS collaborates with Arkansas’ physicians to develop evidence-based obstetrical, neonatal, and pediatric guidelines.
-With this combined expertise, ANGELS has defined best practices to meet the needs of Arkansas women and children for more than 200 high-risk obstetrical, neonatal and pediatric conditions.
+Reaching out through a growing real-time, interactive video network, ANGELS collaborates with Arkansas’ physicians to develop evidence-based obstetrical and neonatal guidelines.
+With this combined expertise, ANGELS has defined best practices to meet the needs of Arkansas women and babies for more than 150 high-risk obstetrical and neonatal conditions.

 Guidelines are presented and discussed during the collaborative teleconferences of High Risk Obstetrics and PedsPLACE.
 For a list of topics and times of the conferences and guideline reviews, go to learnondemand.org/events.aspx